 - Learn everything you need to know about how the marketing team plans on accomplishing your business goals

 Step 2: Initial Recommendations & Strategy Development

 After the discovery meeting, your agency will debrief internally and develop a few deliverables to formalize everything you covered.

 This step is all about building a solid foundation, and it’s critical to your long-term success.

 A front-loaded process, your chosen agency will take what they learned at the discovery meeting and complete even more research offline in order to craft recommendations for branding, messaging, web development and more.
 Depending on your needs, scope of work and agreed upon division of labor, this step will vary in terms of content and timing.
 But this process is necessary to setting the stage for a fruitful relationship.

-B2B marketing agencies must address the foundational elements long before diving into tactical execution.
+B2B marketing agencies must address the foundational elements long before diving into tactical execution and advertising.
 Here are deliverables you should expect from your agency following discovery: